microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 4. **Offload tests.** A separate job runs the LLVM offload-test-suite against the published artifact, with DXC as the only compiler (the in-tree clang compiler is disabled).
-The Vulkan tests (`check-hlsl-vk`) on lavapipe and the Direct3D 12 tests (`check-hlsl-warp-d3d12`) on WARP.
+The Vulkan tests (`check-hlsl-vk`) on lavapipe and the Direct3D 12 tests (`check-hlsl-warp-d3d12`) on WARP (developers still use the dxc which ships in the Vulkan SDK to compile dx shaders).
 Because it consumes the published artifact rather than the build tree, this job can also be run on its own against any earlier candidate.

 ### Release manifest